Digital Infrared Photography: What You Need to Know

 I shot this image using an Olympus EM5 and the well-respected Panasonic 7-14mm lens at 10mm.
 Although I stopped the aperture down to f/7.1, the edges and corners of the frame are very blurred.
 I’ve seen the same problem on many different wide-angle lenses.

 If you’re using an infrared converted DSLR camera, you may find focus issues because infrared light focusses at a different point to visible light.
 If you have any older (usually manual focus) lenses, you’ll probably find a different focus point marked in red for infrared light.
 The wider the focal length of the lens, the greater this focus shift.
 Many older DSLR’s require focus calibration once converted so they can focus correctly for a specific lens.

-With newer DSLR’s that have live view (with on sensor focussing), the calibration problem shouldn’t exist.
+With newer DSLR’s that have a live view (with on-sensor focusing), the calibration problem shouldn’t exist.
 This is another reason why I’ve always favoured using mirrorless cameras for infrared conversions.

 Processing Considerations for Infrared RAW Files

 Something that shocks a lot of photographers when they shoot their first infrared images is how bad the unprocessed photos look.
 You must be prepared to work at processing the RAW file to create that distinctive infrared look.
 Don’t expect to get an image like the one below straight out of the camera.
 If you want to learn what’s involved in processing digital infrared RAW files, I’ve documented my workflow for you.

 Even when you’re happy to work at the RAW processing, you could encounter the “red tint of Adobe”.

 When it comes to processing infrared RAW files, you can run into a few challenges.
 This is especially true if you’re using Lightroom or Photoshop to perform the RAW conversion.
 Here’s an example of my Lightroom Library module showing a group of infrared RAW files.